 - In small pan melt the remaining 3 tablespoons of butter.Add in the chopped garlic, rosemary, pepper and salt.
 Cook for about 1 minute.
 You don't want anything to brown, just letting the flavors combine into the butter.Remove from heat and pour in the lemon juice.
 Stir to mix well.1½ teaspoons rosemary, 1 teaspoon salt, ¼ teaspoon pepper

-- With a basting brush, evenly spread the butter mixture over the turkey.
-Do not lift the turkey out of the pan, just brush it over everything you can with it in the pan - the bottom doesn't need to be seasoned.
+- With a basting brush, evenly spread the butter mixture over the top and sides of the turkey.
+Do not lift the turkey out of the pan to season, the bottom doesn't need to be seasoned.
+Be sure to use all of the seasoning mixture.Insert a thermometer probe into the thickest part of the thigh now if using one.

-- Once the turkey is up to temperature, remove from oven and allow to rest for 15-20 minutes before carving.
+- Once the turkey is up to temperature, remove from oven and allow to rest for at least 20 minutes before carving, but no longer then an hour.

 Rosemary, Lemon and Garlic roast turkey has step by step slide.